SharkSnack/shiren-5/content/system/gameplay-basics.md

 How to Obtain the Point Card:

 1. Go to the basement of Hotel Nekomaneki and go through the Lot Shop event.
-2. Go to the Point Shop (building next to Dungeon Center) and talk to the Point Man.
+2. Go to the Point Shop (building next to Dungeon Center) and talk to the Pointman.

 Notes: